 Veterans Access, Choice, and Accountability Act of 2014

-For veterans and their dependents who are accessing the GI Bill with regards to in-state tuition.
+For veterans/retirees and their dependents to receive in-state tuition.
 This bill was H.R.
 3230 and signed into public law August 7, 2014.
+This goes into effect July 2015.
+For progress update on states adopting into state legislation.

 Higher Education Opportunity Act, revised August 14, 2008

-For veterans and their dependents for general in-state tuition clauses without reference to the GI Bill.
+For active duty and their dependents for general in-state tuition clauses.

 Please contact the Office of Military Services at prospective universities for further assistance.